 This involves the use of vehicles, usually vans decked out with advanced pieces of kit for the purposes of two-way audio and video, such as transmitters and receivers with dish antennas directed toward satellites.
 However, this solution is both costly and requires a very high skill threshold for the personnel running the equipment.
-Not to mention, the sort of vehicle required may simply be unsuitable for certain terrain in the first place, rendering it ineffective for truly remote productions.
+Not to mention, the sort of vehicle required may simply be unsuitable for certain terrain in the first place rendering it ineffective for truly remote productions.

-Cellular bonding
+Cellular Bonding

-Later, cellular bonding became ubiquitous, using 3G and 4G cellular networks to fetch video back from remote locations.
-But it's not just video that is exchanged.
-It also allows large file transfer, Internet and intranet access, archive browsing and social media.

-This has greatly reduced the skill threshold involved and uses dedicated equipment via all-IP transmission, but the big drawback is that there is often no 4G connection available and 5G, even when it arrives, will not solve this situation.
+The second option is cellular bonding.
+It became ubiquitous, using 3G and 4G cellular networks to fetch video back from remote locations.
+This has greatly reduced the skill threshold involved and uses dedicated equipment via all-IP transmission, but the big drawback is that these cellular networks are susceptible to congestion.
 If a given network is contended it will badly affect transmission quality.